-Sorbian Eggs is an easy cheesy mix and pour breakfast casserole perfect for brunch for a crowd!
+This egg breakfast casserole (otherwise known as sorbian eggs) is an easy cheesy mix and pour breakfast casserole made with Bisquik mix perfect for brunch for a crowd!

 I remember the one year I made this for a family reunion with my husband’s family.
 I made 3 or 4 pans of it and everyone kept coming back for seconds and thirds and fourths.
 One rather health conscious aunt finally asked what was in it and when I told her she groaned and grabbed another slice.
 It’s just that good!